felixzapata/gulp-axe-webdriver/README.md

 Default value: ''

 An optional file to which the results of the accessibility scans will be written as a JSON Array of results objects.

+#### scriptTimeout
+Type: `Number`

+Default value: `60000`

+Number of milliseconds for WebDriver to wait before timing out an injected script.

 #### showOnlyViolations
 Type: `Boolean`